-- This Standard recognises that project activities, equipment and infrastructure can expose workers and community to hazards, risks and impacts in terms of occupational and public health, safety and security. - 2 The Standard encourages the identification of these hazards, risks and impacts and the design and use of appropriate measures to avoid or mitigate adverse health and safety impacts associated with project activities on the rights-holders (project workers, supply chain workers, and affected people and communities). - 3 This Standard recognises: (i)the right of workers to fair and just working conditions and (ii) the right of workers and affected people and communities to life and to integrity.
+- The EIB recognises the need to safeguard the safety and health of workers, and to address rapid changes in the economy (notably the pathway towards green growth), demography and work patterns1. - This Standard recognises that project activities, equipment and infrastructure can expose workers and community to hazards, risks and impacts in terms of occupational and public health2, safety and security. - The Standard requires promoters to use reasonable efforts to identify' these hazards, risks and impacts and to design and use of appropriate measures to avoid or mitigate adverse health and safety impacts associated with project activities on the rights-holders (project workers3, supply chain workers4, and affected people and communities). - This Standard recognises; (i) the right of workers to fair and just working conditions5 and (ii) the right of workers and affected people and communities to life6 and to integrity7.
+It also recognises the responsibilities of both workers and employers to securing a safe and healthy working environment.